JGAntunes/js-pulsarcast/README.md

 A JS implementation of [Pulsarcast](https://github.com/JGAntunes/pulsarcast)

-**Keep in mind that this module is still under heavy constructoin :hammer:**
+**Keep in mind that this module is still under heavy construction :hammer:**

 ## Install